 4. Think Category

-If you sell FBA products in categories with free shipping like watches and accessories, then you’re also charged the Returns Processing Fee, equal to the FBA fulfillment fee.
+If you sell FBA products in categories with free shipping like watches and accessories, then you’re also charged the Returns Processing Fee, equal to the FBA A flat fee charged by Amazon for … More.
 And if the buyer damages the product, you can no longer sell it.
 Instead, you pay Amazon to dispose of it.

 5. Beware Alexa Voice Shopping